Treatments for Halitosis?

 What is manuka honey?
 It’s very dark and rich and is made in New Zealand by bees that pollinate manuka bushes.
 In the conference presentation, the researchers stated that manuka honey has 127 times the amount of methylglyoxal than acacia honey.
 Methylglyoxal is an antimicrobial compound and the team concluded that this is the best honey (as compared to acacia-based honey) to treat bad breath.
 So don’t ditch the honey, but I would suggest using it in addition to other oral hygiene products rather than just relying on the bees to solve your halitosis.

-We ve gone through a few so-called cures for halitosis.
+We’ve gone through a few so-called "cures" for halitosis.
 Herbs may work temporarily.
 Chili peppers - probably not the best idea.
 Honey might have something going for it.
 No matter what foods you ingest, keep in mind that the particles left behind from could ultimately give you bad breath rather than take it away.
-The best way to stop bad breath is to brush, floss and rinse at least twice a day with products that are guaranteed to fight halitosis.
+The best way to stop bad breath is to brush, floss and rinse at least twice a day with products that are guaranteed to reduce halitosis.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Please Note: The material on this site is provided for informational purposes only.
 Always your health care professional before beginning any new therapy.